knative/eventing/docs/spec/overview.md

 table, or Kubernetes resource state changes.
-Because a _Source_ represents an external system, it only produces events (and is therefore _Subscribable_ by _Subscriptions_). _Source_ may include parameters such as specific resource names, event types, or credentials which should be used to establish the connection to the external system.
+Because a _Source_ represents an external system, it only produces events (and is therefore _Subscribable_ by _Subscriptions_). _Source_ may include parameters such as specific resource names, or credentials which should be used to establish the connection to the external system.
 The set of allowed configuration parameters is described by the _Provisioner_ which is referenced by the _Source_.

 Event selection on a _Source_ is 1:N – a single _Source_ may fan out to multiple _Subscriptions_.